myatthinkyu962/cyclistic-bike-share-analysis/README.md

 4. How does riding change across the year?
 5. Where do their rides start?

 **What this data cannot answer.** Each row is a trip, not a person.
-There are no rider IDs, so a rider taking fifty trips is indistinguishable from fifty riders taking one each — ride counts are not rider counts.
+There are no rider IDs, so a rider taking fifty trips is indistinguishable from fifty riders taking one each.
+Ride counts are not rider counts.
 There is no revenue or pricing data, no demographics, and no way to identify a casual rider who later became a member.
 Every conclusion below is about the *pattern of rides*, not about individual people, and the recommendations are written to respect that limit.

 ## Prepare